Update: ‘Specifications’ and ‘Price & Release Date’ sections updated.

-Whether you want to call it a Potshot or a Powershot, Dodge claims that the 2023 Hornet is America’s quickest, fastest, and most powerful compact utility vehicle priced under USD 30,000.
-More importantly, the range includes a 2023 Dodge Hornet PHEV as well, and here’s everything we know about the new plug-in hybrid SUV for the U.S. market.
+Whether you want to call it a Potshot or a PowerShot, Dodge claims that the new Hornet is one of America’s quickest, fastest, and most powerful compact utility vehicles priced around USD 30,000.
+More importantly, the range includes a 2024 Dodge Hornet PHEV as well, and here’s everything we know about the new plug-in hybrid SUV for the U.S. market.

 New competition in the Toyota RAV4’s segment